spatialos/online-services/docs/content/get-started/setup.md

 ## Dependencies

-The Online Services tools assume very little prior knowledge of cloud infrastructure technologies.
-However, there are a few things you need:
+You don't need knowledge of cloud infrastructure technologies to use the Online Services, but there are a few things you need to set up before getting started:

 ### SpatialOS